ralemy/springboot-reactive-tdd/docs/hibernate.jpa.md

 Data persistence is a very common requirement in every application.
-One of the best practices in implementation of data persistence is the use of ORM, in which a framework will usher data between objects and database tables automatically.
-One of the most popular ORM frameworks is Hibernate, which will be used in this step.
+One of the best practices in implementation of data persistence is the use of ORM, in which a framework will usher data between objects and database tables automatically and one of the most popular ORM frameworks is Hibernate, which will be used in this step.

 The Database behind the ORM framework can be any engine, in this example we use H2.
 H2 is an